February 23, 2016

 Also known as the North American Bison and Tatanka, the buffalo is the most honored animal in Native American tribes within North America.
 The magnificent creature provided food, clothing, shelter, tools, and medicine for the peoples.
 With its gigantic frame, the buffalo can transfix anyone merely by its presence.
 It symbolizes abundance, provision, strength, stability, and prosperity.

 The buffalo’s skull was used for sacred rituals as mediums for prayers to Wakan Tanka or “The Divine” in the Lakota way of life.
 Skulls were also displayed outside their homes to give information about the people inside and at the same time protect them.
 Even up to this day, the buffalo is revered as an important symbol to American Indian tribes who have preserved their traditional ceremonies.

 The white buffalo is considered as a holy animal.
 When we see it in our dreams or meditation practice, it suggests that a blessing is on its way.
 According to Native American myths, the buffalo is linked to the pipe or smoke.
 Legend has it that the White Buffalo Calf Woman imparted wisdom to the Lakota in the form of agriculture and also how to live in the Universe as a whole.

 Through metaphysical ways, she left a message that all things are interconnected.
-She instilled a wisdom to the Lakota to treasure being human as each and every one of us impacts everything in a grander scale.
+She instilled wisdom in the Lakota to treasure being human as each and every one of us impacts everything on a grander scale.
 She also gave the people the Sacred Pipe that when used can translate her wisdom to what our brains can understand.